Nordstar Tower

 Nordstar Tower is a skyscraper office building in Moscow, Russia.
 Construction was begun in 2006 and completed in 2009.
 There are 42 floors (40 above ground), 30 elevators, and the gross floorspace is 147,000 square metres.
 Roof height is 171.5 metres.

+On May 28, 2026 a video was published showing the Russian Armed Forces installing a Pantsir missile system on top of the building.